relathyme/pizdelka/README.md

-  "users": ["user id to talk with", "or leave empty to talk with all", "..."], "channel_from": "channel ID to fetch messages from", "channel_to": "channel ID to post messages", "prefix": "prefix for eval and exec commands"
+  "users": ["user id to talk with", "or leave empty to talk with all", "..."], "channel_from": "channel ID to fetch messages from", "channel_to": "channel ID to post messages", "prefix": "prefix for eval and exec commands", "stateSize": 2
 }
 ```